Trigger warning: This post deals with suicide and may be distressing for some readers.

 He didn’t quite know why he was there – or what he was doing.
 Suddenly, the quiet December morning was disturbed by sirens from police, fire and ambulance crews.

 The Harbour Bridge was promptly shut down, and traffic was at a standstill.

 “The fear and shock that rushed over me was unimaginable,” Dan wrote of the ordeal.

-Over the weekend, two years since the event that would forever change Dan’s life, he shared a Facebook post sincerely thanking the police and emergency services who saved his life.
+Two years ago, Dan shared a Facebook post sincerely thanking the police and emergency services who saved his life.

 “Arun Trevitt was the main Police officer who talked me through a petrifying 20 minutes while my life hung in the balance, before I was lowered a harness to put on so I could get back over the security fence to safety.
 I have spoken to Arun since, and sent thanks to all those who did an amazing job to help save me that morning,” Dan wrote.